spabhut/Six-Wheel-Rover-Controller/README.md

-# 6-Wheeled Rover Simulation
+# 6-Wheeled Rover — Hardware (Jetson Orin + RealSense D455)

-A complete ROS 2 Humble and Gazebo Classic simulation package for a 6-wheeled skid-steer rover equipped with an Intel RealSense D455 depth camera.
+A ROS 2 Humble package for a 6-wheeled skid-steer rover running on a **NVIDIA Jetson Orin** with an **Intel RealSense D455** depth camera.
+This branch has no Gazebo simulation — it runs fully on real hardware.

 ## ⚠️ Prerequisites

-This package requires **Ubuntu 22.04 LTS**.
-If you are on a different OS, please use a dual-boot setup, virtual machine, or WSL2.
+- NVIDIA Jetson Orin with JetPack 5.x or 6.x
+- Ubuntu 22.04 LTS
+- Intel RealSense D455 connected via USB 3.x
+- `librealsense2` already installed on the Orin

 ---

-## 1. System Setup (For First-Time Users)

-If you do not have ROS 2 Humble or Gazebo installed, run the following commands in your terminal to set up your environment.

-### Install ROS 2 Humble
+## 1. Install ROS 2 Humble

 ```bash
 locale  # check for UTF-8